 - To license these copyrights, you will need what is called a synchronization or “sync” license from the music publisher.
 Often a music composition will have multiple songwriters.
 Each of these might be affiliated with different music publishers.
 A sync license will be needed from each music publisher for each songwriter.

-- When you contact the music publisher, your request to use a particular musical composition should include specifics like: the nature of the multi-media project, how the song will be used, what images will be used with the song, whether the use is personal or commercial.
+- When you contact the music publisher, your request to use a particular musical composition should include specifics like the nature of the multi-media project, how the song will be used, what images will be used with the song, and whether the use is personal or commercial.
 Music publishers have forms for you to use when requesting a sync license.
 After you submit your request, the publisher will respond with a quote and propose deal points that can then be negotiated.

 - Sound recording